vdrvar/medical_image_search/README.md

    Run the embedding generation script:

    ```
-   python generate_embeddings.py
+   python calculate_embeddings.py
    ```

-   This will process images in the `data/` directory and save the embeddings to `embeddings.pkl`.
+   This will process images in the `data/` directory and save the embeddings to separate `.npy` and `.json` files for each class in the `embeddings/` directory.

 4. **Build the Rust Project**

    Return to the root directory and build the Rust application:

    ```
-   cd ..
+   cd medical_ann
    cargo build --release
    ```